MyrisF/ChimpsWelly/README.md

 ChimpsWelly is a small chimpanzee video set recorded at Wellington Zoo.
 It contains **25 clips**, **1,078 pose-annotated frames**, and per-segment labels for locomotion and the support surface.

-Paper: *Cross-Zoo Chimpanzee Pose Transfer and Chimp–Object Interaction Recognition* (IVCNZ).
+Paper: *Cross-Zoo Transfer of Chimpanzee Pose Estimation and Chimp–Object Interaction Recognition*

 ## Demo